mcruz206/LearnAI-Bootcamp/lab03.1-tdsp_and_amls/README.md

 ## 3. Modeling
 The [Modeling](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-modeling) phase of the Team Data Science Process involves creating experiments using one or more algorithms and base data to create a repeatable prediction or classification.

-  * You'll beging by doing some feature engineering to prepare the data for modeling.
+  * You'll begin by doing some feature engineering to prepare the data for modeling.
   * Next, in this workshop, you'll use two models with 3-fold cross-validation: Elastic Net and Random forest.
 They use 59-point sampling for random grid search as a strategy for cross-validation and model parameter optimization.
 The accuracy of the models are measured using AUC (Area Under the Curve) on the test data set.
   * Finally, after the experiments run, you'll score the models to select the best one.